getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_mesh_fem_get.rst

     Return the array which associates an integer (the partition number) to each convex of the mesh_fem.
 By default, it is an all-zero array.
-    The degrees of freedom of each convex of the mesh_fem are connected only to the dof of neighbouring convexes which have the same partition number, hence it is possible to create partially discontinuous mesh_fem very easily.
+    The degrees of freedom of each convex of the mesh_fem are connected only to the dof of neighboring convexes which have the same partition number, hence it is possible to create partially discontinuous mesh_fem very easily.